 Two of the Arkansas State Rangers later became sergeants in the new Arkansas State Police.
-Neal Shannon had served as a deputy warden and special officer for the Arkansas State Prison.
+Neil Shannon had served as a deputy warden and special officer for the Arkansas State Prison.
 Eugene F. Mooney had served as a deputy sheriff and as state game warden in Baxter County, Arkansas.

 The Mooney name is one that has been closely associated with law enforcement in Arkansas, since before statehood.
 Daniel Mooney served as one of the first sheriffs of the Arkansas District of Missouri in pre-territorial days.
 He later served multiple terms as Sheriff of Phillips County.
 Another ancestor, Jesse Mooney, served as Sheriff of Marion County in the 1840s.

 Two other Mooneys served as Sheriff of Baxter County, as well.
 Eugene Mooney was elected in 1906, and died of an accidental, line of duty gun shot in Holdenville Indian Territory, while transporting a prisoner back to Baxter County on a train.
 His revolver fell out of his holster, striking the hammer, and firing the fatal shot.

 His brother, Leon Mooney, was appointed sheriff in Eugene’s place.
 He served until 1912, then went to medical school to become a doctor.